Create a Website Account - Manage notification subscriptions, save form progress and more.

 Every four years, each of the 650-plus Area Agencies (AAAs) around the country develops an Area Plan, as mandated by the Older Americans Act of 1965.
-The Frederick County Senior Services Division is the Are Agency on Aging for Frederick County.
-The plans are updated every year and will be completely revised next year, looking toward the next 4 years, 2020-2024.
+The Frederick County Division of Aging and Independence is the Area Agency on Aging for Frederick County.
+The plans are updated every year.

-Area Plan FY'23 outlines how the federal and some state grant funds will be used toward the provision of services for older adults, caregivers and people with disabilities.
+Area Plan FY'24 outlines how the federal and some state grant funds will be used toward the provision of services for older adults, caregivers and people with disabilities.

 The Seniors First Report was released to the public during Executive Gardner's public information briefing on November 28, 2016.